HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## Power.v1_3_0.Power
 ```@odata.type: "#Power.v1_3_0.Power"```

-This is the schema definition for the Power Metrics.
+The Power resource describes the Power Metrics.
 It represents the properties for Power Consumption and Power Limiting.
 ### Resource Instances
 |Uri|HTTP Allow|
 |---|---|